 The value allocated to the Fixed Suppliers will be subtracted from the actual metered quantity and the balance allocated to the Variable Supplier.

-Where the sum of the fixed amounts of Active Import is greater than the actual Active Import Energy the balance will be recorded as virtual Active export Energy against the Variable Supplier.
+Where the sum of the fixed amounts of Active Import is greater than the actual Active Import Energy the balance will be recorded as virtual Active Export Energy against the Variable Supplier.
 For the purposes of Consumption Component Class, virtual Active export Energy will be recorded as Active Export Energy.